ash-jc-allen/type-safe/README.md

 Type Safe is a lightweight package that you can use in your PHP projects to ensure your variables' types.

+If you're interested in reading about why I made this package, [check out this blog post](https://ashallendesign.co.uk/blog/type-safe-package-for-php).

 ## Installation

 You can install the package via Composer: